OlliesRepo/MultiControlledUgate/README.md

 - `Toffoli`: *Figure 4.9*
 - `MCU`: *Figure 4.10*

-Lastly, we benchmark the implementation for small values of \( n \), showing gate counts, circuit depth, and ancilla usage.
+Lastly, we benchmark the implementation for small values of n, showing gate counts, circuit depth, and ancilla usage.

 ---